citrix/citrix-daas-rest-go/citrixquickdeploy/docs/Application.md

 HasCommandLineParams returns a boolean if a field has been set.

+### SetCommandLineParamsNil

+`func (o *Application) SetCommandLineParamsNil(b bool)`

+ SetCommandLineParamsNil sets the value for CommandLineParams to be an explicit nil

+### UnsetCommandLineParams
+`func (o *Application) UnsetCommandLineParams()`

+UnsetCommandLineParams ensures that no value is present for CommandLineParams, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)